-- In addition to state laws and regulations, there are also federal laws a commercial driver must - follow.
+In addition to state laws and regulations, there are also federal laws a commercial driver must follow.
 One of those laws is the Mobile Phone Restriction.
-The FMCSA restricts the use of all - 25 hand-held mobile devices by drivers of commercial motor vehicles (CMVs).
-This rulemaking - 26 restricts a CMV driver from holding a mobile device to make a call, or dialing by pressing more - than a single button.
+The FMCSA restricts the use of all hand-held mobile devices by drivers of commercial motor vehicles (CMVs).
+This rulemaking restricts a CMV driver from holding a mobile device to make a call, or dialing by pressing more than a single button.

-- Fines and Penalties Using a hand-held mobile phone while driving a CMV can result in - driver disqualification.
-Penalties can be up to \$2,750 for drivers and up to \$11,000 for
+Fines and Penalties - Using a hand-held mobile phone while driving a CMV can result in driver disqualification.
+Penalties can be up to \$2,750 for drivers and up to \$11,000 for employers who allow or require drivers to use a hand-held communications device while driving.

-1 employers who allow or require drivers to use a hand-held communications device while 2 driving.
-3 4 Disqualification - Multiple violations of the prohibition of using a hand-held mobile phone while driving a CMV can result in a driver disqualification by FMCSA.
-Multiple violations 5 of State laws prohibiting use of a mobile phone while driving a CMV is a serious traffic 6 7 violation that could result in a disqualification by a State for drivers required to have a Commercial Driver's License.
-8 9 EMPLOYEE DRUG AND ALCOHOL AWARENESS TRAINING 10 Note to Instructor: The FMCSA website has brochures and guides you may utilize during 11 this training.
+Disqualification - Multiple violations of the prohibition of using a hand-held mobile phone while driving a CMV can result in a driver's disqualification by the FMCSA.
+Multiple violations of state laws prohibiting the use of a mobile phone while driving a CMV is a serious traffic violation that could result in a disqualification by a state for drivers required to have a Commercial Driver's License.

+EMPLOYEE DRUG AND ALCOHOL AWARENESS TRAINING

+Note to Instructor: The FMCSA website has brochures and guides you may utilize during this training.
 Be sure to provide the drivers with a paper copy of the district's policy.
-12 13 Each board employee who possesses a commercial driver's license must receive a minimum of 14 one (1) hour of training in drug and alcohol awareness.
-Following is the outline for this training, 15 16 along with a drug handout from the FMCSA website.
-17 CFR 49 Part 382 is the FMCSA regulation which pertains to CDL drivers and controlled 18 substances and alcohol testing.
-School districts may have stricter guidelines than what is required 19 by federal law.
-20 21 22 The purpose of employee training is to ensure you understand the following: a. the performance impacts of drug and alcohol abuse; 23 24 b. the expected standards of employee conduct and the penalties for violation of the policy; c. how substance abuse can affect the workplace in terms of economic loss, vehicle safety and 25 26 incidents, workplace attitudes and morals, productivity, and equipment reliability; 27 d. how the physiological and psychological effects of drugs endanger health and the work environment, with particular emphasis on alcohol, marijuana, methamphetamines and e. knowing what Employee Assistance Program (EAP) services are available;

-the general procedures for specimen collection for drug testing;
+Each board employee who possesses a commercial driver's license must receive a minimum of one (1) hour of training in drug and alcohol awareness.
+Following is the outline for this training, along with a drug handout from the FMCSA website.

+CFR 49 Part 382 is the FMCSA regulation which pertains to CDL drivers and controlled substances and alcohol testing.
+School districts may have stricter guidelines than what is required by federal law.

+The purpose of employee training is to ensure you understand the following:

+- a. the performance impacts of drug and alcohol abuse; - b. the expected standards of employee conduct and the penalties for violation of the policy; - c. how substance abuse can affect the workplace in terms of economic loss, vehicle safety and incidents, workplace attitudes and morals, productivity, and equipment reliability; - d. how the physiological and psychological effects of drugs endanger health and the work environment, with particular emphasis on alcohol, marijuana, methamphetamines and cocaine; - e. knowing what Employee Assistance Program (EAP) services are available; - f. the general procedures for specimen collection for drug testing;
-cocaine;

-- 1 g. knowing that impaired job performance may lead to a request for a urine specimen for - 2 reasonable suspicion testing; - 3 h. knowing where to go for assessment and referral for drug or alcohol abuse for themselves, - 4 co- workers, or family members; - 5 i. understanding the principal of confidentiality and how it applies to the drug and alcohol - 6 policy; - 7 j. an appreciation of their role in creating a workforce value system which actively supports the - 8 concept of a drug-free workplace;
+- g. knowing that impaired job performance may lead to a request for a urine specimen for reasonable suspicion testing; - knowing where to go for assessment and referral for drug or alcohol abuse for themselves, co- workers, or family members; - i. understanding the principal of confidentiality and how it applies to the drug and alcohol policy; - j. an appreciation of their role in creating a workforce value system which actively supports the concept of a drug-free workplace;